MapsPeople/docs/collections/_ios/v3/live-data/index.md

 1. Location
 1. Domain Type

-As a minimum, all topics relate to a dataset, also known as a solution in MapsIndoors, a Domain Type and one or more of the other components.
+As a minimum, all Topics relate to a Data Set (also known as a "Solution" in MapsIndoors), a Domain Type and one (or more) of the other components.

 ### Domain Type